Extremelyd1/HKMP/README.md

 ### Skins
 Skins can be installed by dropping a folder into the skins directory (`<steam>/Hollow Knight/hollow_knight_Data/Managed/Mods/HKMP/Skins`).
 If this directory structure is not present yet, it should be generated once you have launched the game at least once with HKMP installed.
-This folder can be named anything, but should at least contain a `Knight.png` file.
+This folder can be named anything.
-These files should be a texture sheet that Hollow Knight also normally uses.
+The files should be a texture sheets that Hollow Knight also normally uses.
 After running the game with skins installed, each of these skin directories should have a corresponding `id.txt` file generated.
 This ID file contains a single integer representing the ID of that skin.
 This ID can then be used in-game to select the skin from the client settings menu.